joshuaGomesDaCosta/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

 ## Step 2: Dynamic HTTP server with express.js

+### The configuration used
+The path to the configuration is "docker-images/express-image".
+The Dockerfile for this container tells to use the image from node:4.4, copy "src/" to "/opt/app/" and then run "node /opt/app/index.js".
+The folder "src" contains a javascript script (index.js) and a json file who describe dependencies for a node application.
+This appliaction need the node_modules folder (not provided on this repo).

-To prove that the configuration is correct:
+### How To test that the configuration is correct:
-1) got to the right branch: git checkout -b fb-express-dynamic
+1) use the right branch: git checkout -b fb-express-dynamic
 2) build a image(from the root of this repo): docker build -t res/express_zoo docker-images/express_image
 3) run a container with port mapping to test out of Docker: docker run -d -p 8080:3000 res/express_zoo
 4) check many times(to see different results) the response sent by the server with telnet or a browser with the Docker address (192.168.99.100:8080)